 Partner Success Director @ Urban Adventures.
 Prague lover, Finnish expat, former chef, passionate traveller.

-Pilsner Urquell, a highly acclaimed beer, was the first light-coloured beer in the world, and also the first beer that was made by using a bottom fermentation method that gives it the unique taste and appearance.
-“The Golden nectar” is rooted by many Czechs.
-Did we just say rooted?
-Yep!
-Here’s some insight to the local beer culture: Czechs cheer and defend their favourite brand of beer like Englishmen ‘root’ for their football team.
+Pilsner Urquell, a highly acclaimed beer, was the first light-coloured beer in the world, and also the first beer that was made by using a bottom fermentation method that gives it its unique taste and appearance.
+“The golden nectar” is something the Czechs (myself included) love to boast about.
+Here’s some insight to the local beer culture: Czechs cheer and defend their favourite brand of beer like Englishmen root for their football team.
 The whole process from choosing the right barley and hops (Czech use a unique hop called Saaz), to tapping the beer (done by draft masters, who are proud of their craftsmanship), to bringing it to the table is an art.

 Thirsty for Prague?
 We’ve got a few locally led tours to quench your thirst!